Frontpoint, Digital Life, and Vivint are three very different companies, but they all provide professionally monitored home security systems.

 AT&T Digital Life

 Digital Life’s entry-level offer is called Smart Security.
-It costs $39.99 per month, but they are offering it for $29.99 per month “due today” if you have other AT&T services.
+It costs $39.99 per month.
 This package gives you 24/7 professional monitoring, and again, equipment is sold separately.
-The equipment fee for this package starts at $349.99.
+The equipment fee for this package starts at $549.99.
 And one catch, equipment is not necessarily brand new.
 Digital Life provides AT&T-certified like-new equipment.
 The devices sold with the Smart Security plan are an indoor siren, keypad, motion sensor, four window sensors, and two recessed contact sensors.
 Smart Security also gives you access to the Digital Life app, which you can use to control and monitor your security system.

 Unlike other security companies, Digital Life requires users to have high-speed internet.
 Broadband monitoring is generally faster than landline and cellular monitoring.
 However, like a landline, it is prone to outages.